jwpetley/lofar-masters-demo/README.md

 python week1_cutouts.py # Make cutouts of the brightest sources in EDFN
 ```

+The first script contains code to do the cross matching - this is very memory and computation heavy and takes around 45 seconds to run on my laptop.
+If you already have a file called `CATALOGUES/lotss_vlass_nvss_matched.fits` then it will only do spectral index work and runs in ~1 second.
+You can create that file by running the script or prepare it yourself using topcat.

+The second script is quite fast and produces 20 cutouts in ~3 seconds.
+You might want to experiment with what slows down or speeds up the script.
+(Hint: if you remove plotting, it can produce over 350 cutouts a second!)

 The second script will produce an image like this: